foxcpp/go-imap-sql/README.md

 Building
 ----------

-Go 1.11.4 is required because we are using modules.
-Things may work on older versions but these configurations will not be supported.
+Go 1.13 is required due to use of Go 1.13 error inspection features.

 RDBMS support
 ---------------